lottie/lottie-spec/docs/specs/layers.md

 <h4 id="precomposition-time-remap">Time Remap</h4>

-The `tm` property specifies a time remap function, which offers full control over the precomp timeline (subset, speedup/slowdown, reverse, frame-freeze, or any other arbitrary transformation).
+The `tm` property specifies a time remap function as an animatable property, allowing full control over the precomp timeline (subset, speedup/slowdown, reverse, frame-freeze, or any other arbitrary transformation).

 It maps the current layer time (in the frame index $[ip \ldots op]$ domain) to a precomp time expressed in seconds, and evaluates all animatable precomp properties based on the new time value:

 $$tm \colon \left[ip \ldots op\right] \mapsto seconds$$
 $$t\prime = tm(t) \cdot FPS$$